 - Monitor data that's not available via standard polling methods, such as SNMP.

-- Receive alerts about API data in the Orion Web Console.
+- Receive alerts about API data in the SolarWinds Platform Web Console.

-For example, if you use Pi-hole to track incoming spam, you can navigate to the URL of the host server in a browser, and log in to see the latest values for DNS Queries Today and Ads Blocked in the main web interface.
+For example, you can use Pi-hole to track incoming spam.
+Navigate to the URL of the host server in a browser, and log in to see the latest values for DNS Queries Today in the main web interface.

 (Screenshots property of © 2021 Pi-hole)

-You can access the same data via the Pi-hole API (© 2021 Pi-hole, available at https://discourse.pi-hole.net/, obtained on February 16, 2021).
+You can access the same data via the Pi-hole API (© 2021 Pi-hole, available at discourse.pi-hole.net/).
 After using the host server URL to create and send an API request

 ###.###.###.##/admin/api.php in your web browser, the response should include the same values displayed in the Pi-hole web interface, as shown in this partial example:

-To avoid the hassle of crafting code and entering retrieved data in the Orion Web Console manually, you can add an API poller instead.
-Besides being easier, you can get benefits of the API Poller feature such as automated polling, data integration within SAM, and alerting.
+To avoid the need to craft code and enter retrieved data in the SolarWinds Platform Web Console manually, you can add an API poller instead.
+Besides being easier, you get benefits of the API Poller feature, including automated polling, data integration within SAM, and alerting.

 Here is an example of the API response:

-After deciding which values to monitor, you can save the API poller.
-When polling occurs, metrics appear in the Orion Web Console and are also saved to the Orion database.
+After deciding which values to monitor, save the API poller.
+When polling occurs, metrics appear in the SolarWinds Platform Web Console and are saved to the SolarWinds Platform database.

 Want to see this example in action?
 Watch API Pollers: When SNMP Won't Cut It.

-Besides being easy to use, the API Poller feature provides the following benefits over standard API tools:
+Besides ease of use, API pollers provide the following benefits over standard API tools:

-- Set warning and critical thresholds to trigger alerts in the Orion Web Console.
+Set warning and critical thresholds to trigger alerts in the SolarWinds Platform Web Console.

 Some ideas for using the API Poller feature include:

-- Leverage existing requests created in API tools such as Microsoft Graph Explorer SAM.
-Copy URLs and access tokens from Graph Explorer and use them to build API pollers in the Orion Platform.
+Leverage existing requests created in API tools such as Microsoft Graph Explorer SAM.
+Copy URLs and access tokens from Graph Explorer and use them to build API pollers.

-- Increase visibility into apps already being monitored by Office 365 application templates in SAM by adding API pollers that connect to the Microsoft Graph API.
+Increase visibility into apps already being monitored by application monitor templates by adding API pollers that connect to related external APIs.

-- Provide Orion Platform data to external teams, produce custom dashboards for executives, or automate maps with data from the Orion SDK API.
+Provide SolarWinds Platform data to external teams, produce custom dashboards for executives, or automate maps with data from the SolarWinds Platform SDK API.

-- Use the Nutanix API to check data resiliency by setting alert thresholds for the number of nodes in monitored Nutanix clusters, or drill down into data endpoints to find metrics such as cluster Read IOPs.
+Use the Nutanix API to check data resiliency by setting alert thresholds for the number of nodes in monitored Nutanix clusters, or drill into endpoints to find metrics such as cluster Read IOPs.